 Timepieces handmade in Alberta from repurposed pieces of history.

-They have a relatively small number of products and are specifically focused on watches.
-If they were to introduce a line of handcrafted pens made from pieces of history and a line of handcrafted wallets made from pieces of history, how might their homepage value proposition need to change?
+Novo has a relatively small number of products and is specifically focused on watches.
+If it were to introduce a line of handcrafted pens made from pieces of history and a line of handcrafted wallets made from pieces of history, how might their homepage value proposition need to change?

 3. Your category value propositions

 Don’t overlook the need for a value proposition on your category pages.
 Why?
 Just look at the search engine results page (SERP) for “women’s jeans.”

 First, you’ll notice that all of these pages are category pages.

 Second, many of the page descriptions are value propositions in disguise.
 Abercrombie & Fitch has variety, the perfect fit for everyone.
 Bootlegger’s black jeans won’t fade.
 Old Navy jeans will make you look polished, even on a casual day.